daonomic/daonomic-ui/readme.md

 npm i webpack-append -DE
 ```

-Configure webpack to include `theme.css` in the beginning of every imported CSS file:
+Configure webpack to include `theme.css` at the beginning of every imported CSS file:

 ```javascript
 {